 Brainstem Gliomas

-A brainstem glioma is a type of tumor in the brain or spinal cord.
+A brainstem glioma is a type of tumor in the brain or spinal cord that starts from the glia cells in the brain.
 The tumor can be low-grade or high-grade depending on how abnormal the cells look under the microscope.

 About pediatric-type diffuse high-grade brainstem gliomas